Say2hub/RAG-Assistant/README.md

 Alternatively, open the Colab notebook for a quick start.

-Input a Query:Enter your question when prompted.
+Input a Query: Enter your question when prompted.

 Example